weaveworks/weave-gitops/doc/spike/app-notifications.md

     - The downside is keeping this up to date as kustomizations/helm releases come and go

 ### Application provider
 Create an application provider that uses the involved object for the event, gathers the application labels, and writes structured logging records.
-These structured logs can then be collected and used in tools like grafana with loki to graph activity by application
+These structured logs can then be collected and used in tools like loki, datadoc, etc and potentially used for graphing activity.
+As an example. [loki](https://grafana.com/oss/loki/) can be used as a datasource in Grafana and used to create dashboards.
 #### Pros
 - Application-aware
 - Log data can be accumulated in logging solutions defined by the customer